jeffzwe/trait_selection/README.md

 ### Note ###

-As a few files are very large they're not currently on this repository.
-This includes community information and diversity metrics of each trait combination for the world grid.
+As a few files are very large or they're not currently on this repository.
+This includes community data, trait data, trait correlation data and diversity metrics of each trait combination for the world grid.
 Additionally, only a few plots were added as these can be easily reproduced fully by running plots.jl.